ziaulkadri/Scientific-Calculator/README.md

 # scientific-calculator
 A Scientific Calculator is useful for situations where we need to calculate some complex things like logs or trigonometry.
-In such cases, the normal calculator won’t be useful for us.
-So therefore, we are here to develop a Scientific Calculator.

 Requirements to develop project